winnieyoe/web-mapping-workshop/README.md

 - (If time permits) Google Earth Studio Demo

 ### Note to participants
-- No previous experience with coding is needed
+- No coding experience is required
 - Don't worry if you did not participate in the first workshop, the relevant part will be how to use Glitch, which we will cover again in this workshop

 ---